Get a One-Year Sam's Club Membership for Just $25 to Save Money on Gas

-Best Sam's Club Presidents Day Deal: Get A One-Year Membership for Just $25 to Save Money on Gas
+The Best Sam's Club Deal Right Now: Get A One-Year Membership for Just $25 to Save Money on Gas

 When it comes to savings, warehouse stores like Sam’s Club can help you save on everyday purchases like gas, groceries and electronics.
 The one caveat to Sam’s Club is that it requires a yearly membership in order to shop there.
 However, Sam's Club's best discount of all today is actually on a Sam's Club membership itself.

-Right now, new members can get 50% off a 1-year Club membership.
-This Presidents Day deal means for $25, you can get exclusive access to Sam's Club membership perks such as exclusive sale events, fuel discounts, Instant Savings and cash back.
+Right now, new members can get 50% off a 1-year Sam's Club membership.
+This deal means for $25, you can get exclusive access to Sam's Club membership perks such as exclusive sale events, fuel discounts, Instant Savings and cash back.

 This limited-time Sam's Club membership deal slashes the first-year price to just $25.
 You can also get $40 off a Sam's Club Plus membership to shop sales before any other Sam's Club members.